 Third, the results suggest that an individual will have, on average, friends that make more trips than himself in his social network, which reflects the theory of Feld’s friendship paradox (there will always be someone more popular than the individual in his social network).
 This result suggests that an individual’s social network tends to include people who travel more than himself, indicating that people who travel more are likely to have a social network with other individuals who travel frequently.

-As more people utilize online social networking websites, there is a growing dataset that is becoming available, which highlights naturally occurring social networks.
-Exploring these datasets can provide rich insight into an individual’s social network that is difficult and time-consuming to obtain through traditional data collection techniques.
-Utilizing these datasets to study how an individual’s air travel behavior is related to his online social network will help researchers better understand social activity-based travel and airline destination choice, which will help transportation professionals address future transportation needs.

 DATA LIMITATIONS

 The study is limited by the size of the dataset.
 Due to time constraints, the survey was released for two weeks at the end of the Spring 2014 semester to Georgia Institute of Technology students who were members of fraternities or sororities.
-The low response rate may be associated with the time frame in which responses were solicited; the end of the academic term is typically a busy period for students due to final examinations and projects.
-The sample population is not representative of the general public, as undergraduate students have lower incomes which may cause them to travel less than desired.
-These limitations may bias the dataset, as most respondents made fewer than five social trips per year; most of these trips were to the respondents’ hometowns.
+The low response rate may be associated with the time frame in which responses were solicited; the end of the academic term is typically a busy period for students.
+The sample population is also not representative of the general public, as undergraduate students generally have lower incomes, which may lead to less air travel.
+These limitations may bias the dataset, as most respondents made fewer than five trips per year, and most of these trips were to the respondents’ hometowns.

-Additional constraints include Facebook policies.
-Information collected from Facebook accounts using the survey instrument was limited by the data that were accessible via the Facebook API, and was therefore also constrained by individuals’ Facebook account privacy settings.
-These data only allowed for one-degree removed friendships to be determined (i.e. friends of friends).
-Additionally, the survey did not collect other types of information (e.g. number of wall posts or pictures tagged together) that may be useful in determining tie-strength.
-The collection of these types of information will be discussed in future research.
+Facebook policies also limited data collection.
+Information collected from Facebook accounts using the survey instrument was limited to the data that were accessible via the Facebook API, and thus also by individuals’ Facebook account privacy settings.
+These data only enabled the determination of one-degree removed friendships (i.e. friends of friends).
+Additionally, the survey did not collect other types of information (e.g. number of wall posts, mutually tagged pictures) that may be useful in determining tie-strength.

 Furthermore, air travel history data collection is time-consuming and limited by respondents’ memory recollection.
-This portion of the survey could be automated, similar to the Facebook data collection portion, by having respondents login to their frequent flyer accounts and retrieving the data directly from the various airlines.
+Although it was suggested to respondents that they reference frequent flyer account while taking the survey to aid in trip recollection, this portion of the survey could be automated, similar to the Facebook data collection portion, by retrieving data directly respondents’ frequent flyer accounts.
 This would eliminate memory recollection biases caused by the respondent and would be less time-consuming.

-CONTRIBUTIONS AND FUTURE RESEARCH
+FUTURE RESEARCH

-The contribution of this research is in determining methods of representing tie-strength using publically available friendship data collected from Facebook.
-Tie-strength is represented as a function of direct friendship, mutual friendship, or a combination of both.
-This research is a foundation for the consideration of social influences in travel behavior studies.
+The contribution of this research is in determining methods of representing tie-strength using friendship data that is freely available from Facebook via the Facebook API.
+This research is a foundation for the consideration of social interconnectedness influences in travel behavior studies.
 Future research expanding on these contributions includes identifying different representations of tie-strength based on additional data and continued modeling of the social influence on travel behavior.